 1. Create a Sacred Place

 Oracle card decks will be most helpful to you when you treat them and your spiritual practice with respect.
 The cards are a spiritual resource, a tool for tapping into your true self and the messages that the Universe is sending you.
 Some oracle card lovers say that the best way to connect with your cards when you first get them is to carry them with you and play with them throughout the day, infusing them with your energy.
-At home, you’ll want to pick a special place to keep them stored safely as well as create a sacred place for using them for readings.schedule-intuitive-reading-with-paul-now
+At home, you’ll want to pick a special place to keep them stored safely as well as create a sacred place for using them for readings.

-You might decide to set up a dedicated shelf or an alter at home to store them along with your other divination tools, like your crystals and sage.
+You might decide to set up a dedicated shelf or an altar at home to store them along with your other divination tools, like your crystals and sage.
 When you get ready for your session, create a space that helps put your mind, heart, and soul in the right place.
 Make the area beautiful and peaceful.
 Burn some sage to clear the air.
 Light some candles and create a soundscape if you want.
 Do whatever you feel you need to do to put yourself in the right place!

 2. Set Your Intentions for the Reading